BSN Degree - Undergraduate Bachelor of Science in Nursing Program

 GMercyU’s BSN degree program has been accredited since its inception.
 It was re-accredited by the Commission on Collegiate Nursing Education (CCNE) in 2021 for another 10 years, and has approval from the Pennsylvania State Board of Nursing.

-One of the most established undergraduate nursing programs in the Philadelphia area, GMercyU’s Frances M. Maguire School of Nursing and Health Professions has built a reputation for innovation and leadership in nursing that spans more than 60 years.
+One of the most established undergraduate nursing programs in the Philadelphia area, GMercyU’s Frances M. Maguire College of Nursing and Health Professions has built a reputation for innovation and leadership in nursing that spans more than 60 years.
 We have a long history of preparing excellent nurses who not only have outstanding clinical skills, but are known for providing compassionate care that focuses on the whole patient.

 CCNE